 • Check on your storage unit before leaving town

-Once you complete these steps, you can rest assured that your storage unit will keep your stuff safe, and turn your attention to the rest of your moving out of state checklist – and to your new life!
+Once you complete these steps, rest assured that your storage unit will keep your stuff safe and turn your attention to the rest of your moving out-of-state checklist – and to your new life!

 Sarah Moore